• Skip to primary navigation

 Jump to Recipe

-Muffins filled with wild huckleberries on a baking rack.
+Muffins filled with berries on a white plate.

 Huckleberry Muffins made with wild huckleberries!
 These delicious muffins can be made with fresh or frozen huckleberries.